John-Weymark/John-Weymark.github.io/_pages/research.md

 <h2  style="text-align:center">Manuscripts (excluding manuscripts prepared for double-blind refereeing)</h2>
 <hr>
-1. John A. Weymark, “<a class="hover" href="https://john-weymark.github.io/files/Hedonimeter 121824.pdf" target="_blank">Keeping It in the Family: Maria Edgeworth's Precursor to the Hedonimeter</a>,” December 2024.
+1. John A. Weymark, “<a class="hover" href="https://john-weymark.github.io/files/Hedonimeter 121824.pdf" target="_blank">Keeping It in the Family: Maria Edgeworth's Precursor to the Hedonimeter</a>,” September 2024.
+Current version: December 2024.
 <br>
 <br>
     <i> Abstract:</i> The conventional wisdom among economists and philosophers is that in his 1881 monograph, <i>Mathematical Psychics</i>, Francis Ysidro Edgeworth was the first to conceive of and describe a hedonimeter to measure happiness or pleasure.